seerge/g-helper/docs/README.md

 ### Recommendations (optional)

-- I recommend keeping "Asus Optimization Service" running, as it keeps basic laptop hotkeys such as screen or keyboard brightness adjustment working.

-- Optionally(!) you can disable / remove unnecessary services.
+- You can disable / remove unnecessary services.
 Ruight click and save [debloat.bat](https://raw.githubusercontent.com/seerge/g-helper/main/debloat.bat).
 Then right click and Run it as Admin.
 To restore services - save and run [bloat.bat](https://raw.githubusercontent.com/seerge/g-helper/main/bloat.bat) instead.

 - It's not recommended to use an app in combination with Armoury Crate services, because they adjust the same settings.
 You can [uninstall it using it's own uninstall tool](https://dlcdnets.asus.com/pub/ASUS/mb/14Utilities/Armoury_Crate_Uninstall_Tool.zip?model=armoury%20crate).
 Just in case, you can always install it back later.